These Tomato Basil Quinoa Bites use fresh basil & cherry tomatoes to make a perfectly poppable, protein-packed healthy snack or lunch.

 And my good friend Laurie told me that it’s one of the easiest things to keep alive.
 I use it all the time and fresh basil at the store gets expensive fast!
 So when I saw a basil plant at the store this summer, I decided to go for it.

 For two whole months now, I’ve kept my little basil plant alive!
 It was touch and go there for a while after I went on a trip a few weekends ago, when it had to go a few days without water, but I think it’s going to make a full recovery.

 And you know if I have fresh basil in my kitchen, it’s going to be put into a quinoa bite!

 With the basil, tomatoes, and mozzarella, these are like tiny little caprese salads…in quinoa bite form.
 Especially when you dip them in balsamic vinegar.

-The protein-packed quinoa, vegetable, and fresh herb make it a perfectly popable healthy snack.
+The protein-packed quinoa, vegetable, and fresh herb make it a perfectly poppable healthy snack or make-ahead lunch.

 - 2 c. cooked quinoa (cooked in low sodium chicken broth)

 - 1 c. cherry tomatoes, finely chopped

 - Distribute mixture into a greased mini muffin tin, filling each cup to the top (1 heaping Tbs each) OR use a cookie scoop to scoop bites onto a cookie sheet lined with a silicone baking mat (this is my preferred method).

 - Let cool slightly before removing from pan.